 Datasea Reports Second Quarter Fiscal Year 2023 Financial Results and Provides Business Updates

-BEIJING, Feb.
-13, 2023 (GLOBE NEWSWIRE) -- Datasea Inc. DTSS ("Datasea" or the "Company"), incorporated in Nevada in September 2014, is a digital technology corporation engaged in three converging and innovative business segments: 5G messaging, acoustic intelligence, and smart city in China, today announced financial results for the quarter ended December 31, 2022, and provided an update on its key strategic and operational initiatives.
+/EIN News/ -- BEIJING, Feb.
+13, 2023 (GLOBE NEWSWIRE) -- Datasea Inc. (NASDAQ: DTSS) (“Datasea” or the “Company”), incorporated in Nevada in September 2014, is a digital technology corporation engaged in three converging and innovative business segments: 5G messaging, acoustic intelligence, and smart city in China, today announced financial results for the quarter ended December 31, 2022, and provided an update on its key strategic and operational initiatives.

 “As we progressed through the second quarter, it became evident that the evolving Covid-19 pandemic and the changing prevention and control mechanisms would significantly impact our quarterly earnings and ability to fulfill customer orders, we also adjust our internal policy on 5G SMS business.
 Therefore, our second quarter revenue was not in-line with our expectations,” said Zhixin Liu, CEO of Datasea.
 “Fortunately, Datasea saw and continues to see demand, particularly for air purifiers.
 Furthermore, with the pace of China’s reopening after lifting the Zero-Covid policy, we do not expect similar levels of sequential declines beyond the second quarter of 2023.
 Moreover, we remain committed to enhancing our product portfolio, streamlining operational efficiencies, and expanding market reach and client acquisition.”